WICG/webmonetization/docs/probabilistic-rev-sharing.md

 ### Interactive example

 This example shows how the random choices will approach the correct percentages over enough tries.
 You can customize the number of times to randomly choose a pointer and it will show you the results.
+The example doesn't require you to have Web Monetization enabled in your browser.
+No real payments are occurring.

 If you see the source files instead of the example, click **View App** in the bottom right.